greysongy/BestGig/README.md

 ## Machine Learning Component

 Our initial goal was to build a multi-factor model.
-For a longer description of our design process, click here: (article coming soon).
+For a longer description of our design process, click here: (https://www.linkedin.com/pulse/using-machine-learning-empower-gig-workers-greyson-gerhard-young/).
 The ultimate result was a polynomial regression model that uses the distance of an Uber ride to predict its fare (and subsequently, the wage a driver will earn).

 We couldn’t find a significant relationship between the time of day and an Uber fare, so we settled on the above parameters.
 The Tensorflow.js is not embedded in the live site, but the curve we produced is based on our original model (which used multiple layers of sigmoids and a mean squared error optimizer).

 ![ML Model](public/asset/img/bGigMLPic.png)

+## Concluding Thoughts

+In the future, we want to explore more complex models.
+The continuous nature of this problem made it a difficult one to solve, and that might be improved by discretizing it into a classification problem, where the classes represent categories of wages.
+One of our key takeaways was that without the requisite data, it was extremely difficult to produce significant results.
+Thus, we designed the service to eventually facilitate that necessary data collection.

 ## Technologies Used
 * [Visual Studio Code](https://code.visualstudio.com) - source code editor